opencog/generate/opencog/generate/README.md

 * Puzzle pieces can be drawn at random, or in deterministic order, from a finite or infinite pool.
 * Zero matches can be returned to force early termination of the search.
-* Pieces can be given a weighting, proabilistic or otherwise, so that a lowest-cost aggregation path can be pursued.
+* Pieces can be given a weighting, probabilistic or otherwise, so that a lowest-cost aggregation path can be pursued.
 This allows local hill-climbing algos, simulated annealing, Bayesian or Markov nets, etc.